Automated Safer Skies

 The core of the idea is :

-Within a specified local range, [e.g. 3-20 km, or more], all aviating objects (helicopters, jets, balloons, etc.) would exchange data about their momentary GPS position, ALTITUDE, SPEED & DIRECTION, (& maybe -even- the intended destination).. etc.
+Within a specified local range, [e.g. 3-20 km, or more], all aircrafts (helicopters, jets, drones, balloons, etc.) would exchange encrypted data about their real-time GPS position, ALTITUDE, SPEED & DIRECTION, (& maybe -even- their intended DESTINATIONS).. etc.

-That inter-communication for exchanging the real-time data, would be carried out by Automated onboard Systems (not humanly).
+That inter-communication for exchanging this real-time data, would be carried out by Automated onboard systems (not humanly).

-An onboard system, would carry out dual jobs:
+The onboard system (a small computer unit), would carry out dual jobs:

 First :